eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.77
+- I was checking the Panther Salve toggle value incorrectly

 ### 1.76
 - Don't lose ninja stealth if it's already 0 (and thus ignore forgiveness)
 - VITSSÅGEN, JA! stats corrected: no more missing space!